seanpm2001/smithy/docs/source/1.0/spec/core/traits.rst

     Annotation trait.

 By default, top-level input and output shape members of lifecycle operations are bound to resource properties.
-If the shape containing the top-level resource properties is nested one level deeper than the input and output shape members, apply this trait to that member.
+The ``@nestedProperties`` trait is used when the properties of a resource are nested one level deeper than top-level input and output members.

 .. code-block:: smithy